Exhibit Guides & Visitor Services

 If you enjoy interacting with the public, especially children, volunteering on the museum floor may be the perfect fit.

-Volunteers share their enthusiasm and knowledge with visitors in Dinosaur Hall, and help children turn into junior paleontologists in "The Big Dig."
-Volunteers also train to prepare fossils in our Paleo Prep lab.
+Volunteers share their enthusiasm and knowledge with visitors in Dinosaur Hall and help children turn into junior paleontologists in The Big Dig.
+Volunteers also train to prepare fossils in our Fossil Prep lab.
 Internships are also available for college students interested in Museum Education and Paleontology.

 This children's discovery center was created in 1979 to provide hands-on activities for museum visitors.
 The exhibit combines live animals, artifacts, and activities that invite exploration and involvement of the senses.
 As a volunteer, you are trained to facilitate learning experiences and encourage exploration by the museum's youngest visitors.
 Internships are also available for college students interested in Museum Education.

 Each year the museum welcomes 165,000 visitors, including school and camp groups, families with younger children, evening adult program attendees, tourists from all over the world, scout groups, etc. The museum’s Visitor Services Department is responsible for insuring that visitors feel welcome and comfortable so they will want to return to visit again.
 We are in need of volunteers to be scheduled primarily on weekends and holidays throughout the year, but especially during the special exhibit Dinosaurs Unearthed running from October 2013 through March 2014.